 How Much Do Excessive Transaction Fees Cost?

-Though Regulation D previously specified a maximum of six convenient withdrawals, it did not specify the amount of the resulting excess transfer fee.
+Though Regulation D previously specified a maximum of six convenient withdrawals, it did not specify the amount of any resulting excess transfer fee.
 Financial institutions were free to set that amount — and still are today, if they continue to charge excessive transaction fees.

 If you’re not sure what your bank charges, you can typically find this information on the bank’s website or in the fine print of your account documents.